 What is fibromyalgia?

-Fibromyalgia is a condition characterized by aching and pain in muscles, tendons and joints all over the body, especially along the spine.
+Fibromyalgia is a condition marked by aching and pain in muscles, tendons, and joints all over the body, especially along the spine.

-There are measurable changes in body chemistry and function in some people with fibromyalgia.
+Some people who have fibromyalgia have definite changes in function and body chemistry.
 These changes may be responsible for certain symptoms.
-However, fibromyalgia is not associated with muscle, nerve or joint injury; inadequate muscle repair; or any serious bodily damage or disease.
+However, fibromyalgia is not associated with muscle, nerve, or joint injury; inadequate muscle repair; or any serious bodily damage or disease.
 Also, people who have fibromyalgia are not at greater risk for any other musculoskeletal disease.

 When stress continues without relief, your body doesn't have time to relax or prepare for the next challenge.
 This is called distress.
-As you can see below, distress can trigger a number of physical reactions and lead to the symptoms of fibromyalgia.
+As you can see in Figure 1, distress can trigger a number of physical reactions and lead to the symptoms of fibromyalgia.

 What are the symptoms of fibromyalgia?

-Other symptoms are often associated with the pain, including:
+The main symptom of fibromyalgia is pain.
+Other symptoms are often related to the pain, including:

 - Sleep disturbance